Quercus garryana Douglas ex Hook.

-An intricately branched, deciduous oak, usually 25-60 ft. high but capable of reaching 90 ft.
+An intricately branched, deciduous oak, usually 25-65 ft. high.
 Stout, spreading branches form a wide, round crown.
 Bark is white and scaly.
 Leathery leaves are oblong, with round lobes, and are green on top, dull beneath.
 Tree with dense, rounded, spreading crown of stout branches; sometimes shrubby.

 The oak of greatest commercial importance in the West, this species is used for furniture, shipbuilding, construction, cabinetwork, interior finish, and fuel.
 It is the only native oak in Washington and British Columbia.
 The sweetish acorns, often common in alternate years, are relished by livestock and wildlife and were eaten by Indians.
 Planted for shade and ornament, it resembles the eastern White Oak (Quercus alba L.).

 From the Image Gallery